Powder River Ranger District

 Mystic Miner Ski Resort

-Snow: Powder and machine-groomed conditions with a base of 18 to 26 inches of snow.
-Five to six inches of new snow.
+Snow: Powder and machine-groomed conditions with a base of 15 to 24 inches of snow.

 What’s open: All runs serviced by chairlift on the front side.